revgrid/revgrid/etc/revgrid.api.md

     // (undocumented)
     readonly dataServer: DataServer<SF>;
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "viewRowCount" readonly firstViewableSubgridRowIndex: number;
+    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses readonly firstViewableSubgridRowIndex: number;
     // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "revgrid" does not have an export "viewRowCount" readonly firstViewRowIndex: number;
+    // Warning: (tsdoc-reference-selector-missing-parens) Syntax error in declaration reference: the member selector must be enclosed in parentheses readonly firstViewRowIndex: number;
     // (undocumented)
     getCellPainterEventer(viewCell: DatalessViewCell<BCS, SF>): CellPainter<BCS, SF>;